Lumbrgini/FH-Projects/README.md

 # FH-Projects
-Small projects that were made for studying purposes
+Small projects that were made for study purposes